2021: New Year, Greener Year

 - We have been using soap bars as a family for the whole of last year and now I’ve also moved us all onto shampoo bars.
 They lather and wash really nicely!
 Brilliant, no more shampoo bottles emptied “by accident” into the bath by the kids and bars are great for travel too.
 I’ve also started to use a gentle facial bar to cleanse my skin too.

 - Of course, all these bars need somewhere to rest.
 This is the best soap holder I’ve found.
 It attaches to the wall with a strong suction cup.
 No tile damage or tools needed.
 The soap dries quickly with air all round.
-And it is large and strong enough to hold my three (body, shampoo and facial) bars easily.
-I got two more for the boys’ bathroom too (I have the ensuite to myself – I’m not sharing with three stinky boys!).
+And it is large and strong enough to hold three (body, shampoo and facial) bars easily.
+I got one for each bathroom.
 Bonus: with no bottles on surfaces, everything looks neater and is easier to clean too.

 - I’ve to find a decent conditioner bar.
 I tried an Ethique one and it was like rubbing my head with a lump of candle-wax – straight in the bin.
-Recommendations for 2021 are more than welcome, although my hairdresser uses organic products and says she has yet to find a good bar conditioner.
+Recommendations are more than welcome, although my hairdresser says she has yet to find a good bar conditioner.

 - Cotton buds with paper ‘sticks’ are a no-brainer – buy here